Schwinger-Boson mean-field study of spin-1/2 $J_1$-$J_2$-$J_{\chi}$ model in honeycomb lattice: thermal Hall signature: Abstract

 \section{Abstract}

-We theoretically investigate, within the Schwinger-Boson mean-field theory, the transition from a gapped $Z_{2}$ quantum spin-liquid, in a $J_1$-$J_2$ Heisenberg spin-1/2 system in a honeycomb lattice, to a chiral $Z_2$ spin liquid phase under the presence of time-reversal symmetry breaking scalar chiral interaction (with amplitude $J_{\chi}$), with non-trivial Chern bands of the excitations.
-We numerically obtain a phase diagram of such $J_1$-$J_2$-$J_{\chi}$ system, where different phases are distinguished based on the gap and the nature of excitation spectrum, topological invariant of the excitations, the nature of spin-spin correlation and the symmetries of the mean-field parameters.
-The chiral $Z_2$ state is characterized by non-trivial Chern number of the excitation bands and lack of long-range magnetic order, which leads to large thermal Hall coefficient.
+We theoretically investigate, within the Schwinger-Boson mean-field theory, the transition from a gapped $Z_{2}$ quantum spin-liquid, in a $J_1$-$J_2$ Heisenberg spin-1/2 system in a honeycomb lattice, to a chiral $Z_{2}$ spin liquid phase under the presence of time-reversal symmetry breaking scalar chiral interaction (with amplitude $J_{\chi}$).
+We numerically obtain a phase diagram of such $J_1$-$J_2$-$J_{\chi}$ system, where different ground-states are distinguished based on the gap and the nature of excitation spectrum, topological invariant of the excitations, the nature of spin-spin correlation and the symmetries of the mean-field parameters.
+The chiral $Z_{2}$ state is characterized by non-trivial Chern number of the excitation bands and lack of long-range magnetic order, which leads to large thermal Hall coefficient.